curiouslychris/smooch-docs/slate/source/includes/rest/managed/_apps.md

 # Apps

-Endpoints used for provisioning Smooch apps.
+App schema and endpoints used for provisioning Smooch apps.

 ## Create App